Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Method

 \section{Method}

-Our goal is to learn a hierarchical reinforcement learning agent which (i) enables high-level, temporally abstract planning to reach a particular goal configuration of the environment (as given by a symbolic observation) and (ii) features continuous control policies to execute the high-level plan.
+Our goal is to learn a hierarchical RL agent which (i) enables high-level, temporally abstract planning to reach a particular goal configuration of the environment (as given by a symbolic observation) and (ii) features continuous control policies to execute the high-level plan.
 Let $\mathcal{S}, \mathcal{A}$ denote the state and action space of an environment, respectively.
 In general, by $\mathcal{Z} = \{0, 1\}^D$ we denote the space of discrete symbolic environment observations $z \in \mathcal{Z}$ and assume the existence of a state abstraction $\Phi: \mathcal{S} \rightarrow \mathcal{Z}$.
 The dimensionality of the symbolic observation $D$ is environment-dependent.
 For the \emph{LightsOutJaco} environment, the state $s = [q, \dot{q}, z] \in \mathcal{S}$ contains the robot arms' joint positions and velocities $(q, \dot{q})$ and a binary representation of the board $z \in \{0, 1\}^{5\times5}$.
 The action space $\mathcal{A}$ is equivalent to the action space of the robotic manipulator.
-In the \emph{LightsOutJaco} example, it contains the target velocity of all actuable joints.
+In the \emph{LightsOutJaco} example, it contains the target velocity of all actuable joints. { The discrete variable $k \in \mathcal{K} = \{1, ..., K\}$ refers to a particular \emph{skill}, which we will detail in the following.
+The number of skills $K$ needs to be set in advance, but can be chosen larger than the number of actual skills.}